Last updated on June 3rd, 2023 at 02:07 pm

 4. It Happened One Night (1934)

-It Happened One Night is a 1934 American romantic comedy film about the story of a spoiled heiress and a hard-bitten newspaper reporter who fall in love while on a cross-country bus trip.
-It is considered one of the greatest romantic comedies of all time, and is known for its clever dialogue, its memorable performances, won five Academy including Best Picture which is commonly regarded as a classic of American cinema.
-Read the review.
+It Happened One Night is a 1934 American romantic comedy film that tells the story of a spoiled heiress and a hard-bitten newspaper reporter who falls in love while on a cross-country bus trip.
+The film is considered one of the greatest romantic comedies of all times, and is known for its ingenious dialogue, its memorable performances.
+It won five Academy Awards, including Best Picture.
+Read more.

 5. The Wizard Of Oz (1939)